3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ## Summary

 So far, I have managed to get Secure Boot working on RK3288.
-Still, I need some way to sign U-Boot's `idbloader.img`.
-Also I need support for verifying U-Boot image from SPL.
+Still, we need some way to sign U-Boot's `idbloader.img`.
+Also we need support for verifying U-Boot image from SPL.
 These two topics will be covered in the next post.
 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features of used